 Positive interview behaviours

-- Be straightforward and completely honest.
+- Be succinct and honest.

 - Listen and ask questions.